Steady state Ab-initio Theory of Lasers with Injected Signals: Derivation of I-SALT

-Together Eqs.\ (10-13) define I-SALT.
-In the regime in which the SPA holds, they provide essentially exact solutions of the full coupled wave equations for amplification and injection locking, which has not been achieved previously, to our knowledge.
+Together Eqs.\ (\ref{IS1}-\ref{Vdef}) define I-SALT.
+In the regime in which the SIA holds, they provide essentially exact solutions of the full coupled wave equations for amplification and injection locking.
 The method is {\it ab initio}, as in SALT, with no prior assumptions about the number, spatial form or frequencies of the lasing modes.
-The physical picture of injection locking in this regime is one of cross-saturation, and not synchronization of non-linear oscillators, as it is in the Adler theory.
-Lasing modes correspond to poles of the non-linear scattering matrix on the real axis; amplified inputs are simply additional scattered waves which also deplete the gain.
-If the input signal becomes too strong, and is sufficiently near in frequency to the lasing mode, then the lasing mode has insufficient gain and falls below threshold (the pole falls below the real axis \cite{SOM}), leaving only the amplified signal output.
+Lasing modes correspond to poles of the non-linear scattering matrix on the real axis; amplified inputs do not, they are simply additional scattered waves which also deplete the gain.
+If the input signal becomes too strong, and is sufficiently near in frequency to the lasing mode, then the lasing mode has insufficient gain and falls below threshold, leaving only the amplified signal output.
 The output is ``locked" to the input frequency, but not by pulling the lasing mode over to $\omega_\alpha$, but rather by turning it off.
-This scenario is appropriate when all the relevant frequencies or rates in the problem are large compared to the relaxation rate of the gain, so that coherent interactions of the fields are averaged away.
-This is a common regime for solid state lasers with atomic like gain media and essentially the same conditions hold in the stable locking regime of semiconductor lasers.